bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Radio buttons

-You\'ve surely booked something online before.
+You&apos;ve surely booked something online before.

 Perhaps it was tickets to a show or accommodation for a holiday.

 The ability to book things online is super convenient.

-That\'s one of the reasons why the Little Lemon restaurant is adding a table booking system to their website.
+That&apos;s one of the reasons why the Little Lemon restaurant is adding a table booking system to their website.

 ![](images2/media/image64.png){width="3.0in"